The Head of State

 Régence

-The role of a Regent is to take on the function of Grand Duke and to assume his duties on an interim basis if the Grand Duke is unable to perform them.
+The role of a Regent is to take on the function of Grand Duke if the latter is unable to perform them.
+The conditions for a Regent's appointment and its modalities are enshrined are laid down in the Constitution.

 Assermentation Duc Adolf de Nassau en tant que Duc-Régent